 In this blog post, we will share detailed insights into the types, symptoms, and treatment options for bone cancer to help you understand this medical condition better.
 Read on to learn more.

-Primary bone cancer, which develops in the bone, accounts for less than 1% of all cancers, according to the American Cancer Society.
+This type of bone cancer accounts for less than 1% of all cancers, according to the American Cancer Society.
 Primary bone cancers are also known as sarcomas.
-This cancer forms in the bone but can spread to other parts of the body.
-It most often develops in the long bones of the arms and legs.
+It forms in the bone but can spread to other parts of the body.
+This disease most often develops in the long bones of the arms and legs.

 There are four types of primary bone cancer:

-Secondary bone cancer means that cancer began in another part of the body and has now spread to the bone (metastasized).
+It means that cancer began in another part of the body and has now spread to the bone (metastasized).
 It is also known as metastatic bone cancer, bone metastases, or bone mets.
-Bones commonly affected by secondary bone cancer include the spine, ribs, pelvis, and upper bones of the arms (humerus) and legs (femur).
+Bones commonly affected by this type of cancer include the spine, ribs, pelvis, and upper bones of the arms (humerus) and legs (femur).
 Because the bone is one of the most common places where cancer spreads, secondary bone cancer is more common than primary bone cancer.

 Secondary bone cancer is described into two main types: